leskhq/Laravel-Enterprise-Starter-Kit/README.md

 packages needed by a project as this one.
 By using the included lock file you are sure to use the same version of those packages as were used during the design.

-Fetch all dependencies using *composer* by issuing one of the following commands depending on which environment your are trying to configure:
+Fetch all dependencies using *composer* by issuing one of the following commands depending on which environment you are trying to configure:

 For a development environment use: